ZinSoeTun/python-basic-to-advance-lectures-py/README.md

 To run the program,

- 1. Download the latest PYTHON in your computery
+ 1. Download the latest PYTHON in your computery.
-       To download the Python -> https://www.python.org/downloads/
+       To download the Python. -> https://www.python.org/downloads/
        if you don't have "pip" Package after finished downloading prograss, please visit to -> https://github.com/ZinSoeTun/python-menual-install-pip-package
  3. git clone the repo or download the zip file